- Duration 19 days

 Trekking in Everest Region is challenging because of its altitude and high pass crossings in the Khumbu valley.
 The average elevation of the Everest Region is more than 6000 meters.
 At this height, the air is thinner, and the climate is much harsher than in lower regions of Nepal.

-The Khumbu region trek demands a daily walk of 6-7 hours, and you need to prepare physically and mentally.
+The Khumbu region trek demands a daily walk of 6-7 hours, and you must prepare physically and mentally.
 Therefore, it would be best to acclimate between the trekking trails before starting.

 As you gain altitude during the journey, the air gets thinner.
 Therefore, high Altitude sickness can be one of the problems during the trek.
-When the body cannot absorb oxygen at a high altitude, you suffer from acute mountain sickness.
+In addition, you suffer from acute mountain sickness when the body cannot absorb oxygen at a high altitude.
 Thus, it would help if you acclimatized before starting another day of trekking.

 The entire trek is approximately 111.9 miles(180km), where there are teahouses for food and accommodation.
 You can get regular Nepali food and some continental food items.
 To walk through the passes, you wake up before the sunrise.
 During the hike, you can see the sun rays kissing the mountain tops changing the entire top of the Himalayas golden.